BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 **I. Create an Apple device Provisioning Profile for the app**

 1. Open Xcode and create a new project with the same name as your Xamarin iOS project
-2. On the Xcode project's **General** tab, verify the app's Bundle Identifier is correct and select the appropriate Team (be sure to resolve any errors here)
+2. On the Xcode project's **General** tab, verify the app's case-sensitive Bundle Identifier is correct and select the appropriate Team (be sure to resolve any errors here)
 3. Select the **Capabilities** tab and enable the **Associated Domains** entitlement
 4. Create 'applinks:' entries for the Branch link domain and the alternate link domain (the link domain can be found at the bottom of the Branch dashboard's [Link Settings](https://dashboard.branch.io/#/settings/link) page).
 For example, the entries for the app *TestBed-Xamarin* would be:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`applinks:testbed-xamarin.app.link`